TuThanhDuong/myproject/README.md

 2. I used the reverse engineer feature in MySQL to extract the database ERD (Entities Relational Diagram) to better visualize the structure of this sample database.

 3. 'SQL queries for Dashboard' contains the SQL codes written to extract data from the database.
-This extracted data then loaded to the Reference tabs_Sales and Reference tabs_Orders to create the Dashboard report.
+This extracted data then loaded to the Reference tabs_Sales and Reference tabs_Orders of Excel file "Dashboard_report_final" which serve as the inputs of the Dashboard report.